argoproj/argo-cd/docs/health.md

 # Resource Health

 ## Overview
-ArgoCD provides built-in health assessment for several standard Kubernetes types, which is then surfaced to the overall Application health status as a whole.
+Argo CD provides built-in health assessment for several standard Kubernetes types, which is then surfaced to the overall Application health status as a whole.
 The following checks are made for specific types of kuberentes resources: